ollej/VirusChecker/README.md

 Runs the "clamscan" command line program from the ClamAV package to check the virus against the latest virus definition list.

+vcstest.php script
+The vcstest.php script is a simple script to test the VirusChecker class.
+It can also be used to check for viruses in specific files.

+Just run it from the command line and list all the files to check on the command line as arguments to the script.